 We work with a range of stakeholders across public health including accredited bodies, government bodies and charities.

-A network of schools and communities across England committed to transforming food culture.
+Food for Life is a network of schools and communities across England committed to transforming food culture.
 Together we are revolutionising schools meals, reconnecting young people with farms and inspiring families and communities to cook and grow food.

 The Partnership brings together the expertise and enthusiasm of five food focused charities – the Soil Association, Focus on Food, Health Education Trust, Garden Organic and RSPH.

-RSPH has joined forces with 16 other leading health charities and medical organisations to make policy recommendations to tackle one of the most pressing public health problems facing the UK – the growing obesity epidemic.
+As part of the Obesity Health Alliance, RSPH has joined forces with 16 other leading health charities and medical organisations to make policy recommendations to tackle one of the most pressing public health problems facing the UK – the growing obesity epidemic.

-We are working with the DCRS on a series of reports charting the successes and some of the challenges for people working in health promotion.
+RSPH is working with the DCRS on a series of reports charting the successes and some of the challenges for people working in health promotion.

 Greater Manchester Fire and Rescue Service is one of the largest Fire and Rescue Services outside of London with over 2,100 members of staff and 41 fire stations located across the 10 local authority boroughs.

 RSPH has been working with Greater Manchester Fire Service over the last year in providing development support on the design of the new Safe and Well Checks and the delivery of a health improvement training programme.
 Health Improvement sits at the heart of the new Safe and Well Checks and we have trained 20 frontline fire fighters in understanding health improvement and more bespoke training around substance misuse (drugs and alcohol).